core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * 'PAYLOAD' denotes an encrypted CoAP payload.
 This refers to the phantom registration request encoded by the 'ph_req' parameter, or to the corresponding latest multicast notification encoded by the 'last_notif' parameter.

-* 'SIGN' denotes the signature appended to an encrypted CoAP payload.
+* 'SIGN' denotes the countersignature appended to an encrypted CoAP payload.
 This refers to the phantom registration request encoded by the 'ph_req' parameter, or to the corresponding latest multicast notification encoded by the 'last_notif' parameter.

 ~~~~~~~~~~~ aasvg
 C1 ---------------- [ Unicast w/ OSCORE ]  ------------------> S  /r